-There is a negative connotation to being labeled neurotic.
-However, more of the population is neurotic than you may think.
-In fact, a high percentage of people throughout the world have mild to moderate neuroticism, although because doctors no longer diagnose it as a discrete condition, accurate statistics on neuroticism are hard to find.
-Keep reading to learn more about neuroticism and its contributing factors.
+More of the population experience neurotic symptoms than you may think.
+A large percentage of people worldwide have mild to moderate neuroticism, although because doctors no longer diagnose it as a discrete condition, accurate statistics on neuroticism are hard to find.
+Please keep reading to learn more about neuroticism and its contributing factors.

 What Does Neurotic Mean?

-A simple definition of a "neurotic" is a person with a neurosis.
-So what is a neurosis?
-Essentially, it is a mental health disorder that is generally less severe than psychosis and is characterized by symptoms of stress.
-People with neurosis do not lose touch with reality.
-They are firmly based in the here and now; however, they have some maladaptive behaviors that stem from stressors, such as anxiety, depression, obsessiveness, and hypochondria.
+A simple definition of a “neurotic” is a person with neurosis.
+So, what is neurosis?
+Essentially, it is a mental health disorder generally less severe than psychosis and characterized by stress symptoms.
+People with a neurosis do not lose touch with reality.
+On the contrary, they are firmly based in the here and now—perhaps too much, because they possess some maladaptive behaviors that stem from stressors such as anxiety, depression, obsessiveness, and hypochondria.
 It is helpful to understand the four main types of neuroticism and how neurotic behaviors form.
-However, it is more important to understand when these behaviors can be considered essentially normal and when you should seek help to cope with a disorder.
+However, it is more important to understand when you should seek help for these behaviors.

 Unlike many other mental health disorders, neuroticism is not necessarily caused by a chemical imbalance in the brain.
 Instead, neurotic behaviors are usually developed in childhood and adolescence as a direct result of environmental stressors.
 Many people with neurosis never seek psychiatric treatment, but others talk to professionals and take advantage of various therapies.